Few artists bridge the gap between and the wider public like ‘Ol’ Blue Eyes’. Here we take a look at 20 of the greatest from across his iconic career.

 One of the great albums of this period is Songs For , a set of relaxed romantic numbers that are brilliantly orchestrated by Riddle.

 ‘I’ve Got You Under My Skin‘ is one of the most popular in his discography, with the crooner unfolding ‘s wry lyrics around that memorable refrain in the low wind parts, punctuated by a powerful trombone solo in the middle.

 Sinatra’s great career revival around this time was also helped by his appearance in the film From Here To Eternity, for which he won an Oscar.

-3. Only the Lonely
+16. Only The Lonely

-An innovative facet of Sinatra’s wildly successful run of albums for Capitol Records was his creation of some of the very first ‘concept albums’; records where all of the tracks contribute towards a unified narrative or theme.
+An innovative facet of Sinatra’s wildly successful run of albums for was his creation of some of the very first ‘concept albums’; records where all of the tracks contribute towards a unified narrative or theme.

-A more upbeat concept album, Come Fly With Me was designed as a kind of musical trip around the world, with a number of geographically-themed songs featuring: ‘Brazil‘, ‘Moonlight In Vermont’, ‘On the Road to Mandalay’, ‘Blue Hawaii’ and so on.
+A more upbeat concept album, With Me was designed as a kind of musical trip around the world, with a number of geographically-themed songs featuring: ‘Brazil‘, ‘Moonlight In Vermont’, ‘On the Road to Mandalay’, ‘Blue Hawaii’ and so on.

 This album is notable as Sinatra’s first collaboration with the arranger Billy May.
 Whereas Riddle was known for his gorgeous string writing, May – a trumpeter himself – tended towards a punchier brass-laden sound.